(312) 239-6787

 Uninsured motorist (UM) and underinsured motorist (UIM) coverage

-Rideshare passengers have several factors to consider when it comes to UM/UIM claims.
+If you’re hurt in a Lyft or Uber passenger accident, you have several factors to consider when it comes to UM/UIM claims.
 This is in large part due to their limited, if any, involvement in causing the accident.
 If you are injured while riding in an Uber or a Lyft vehicle, you can pursue UM/UIM claims with the specific rideshare company for compensation of your injuries and damages if the at-fault driver did not have insurance or did not have enough insurance.
 You can also file an accident claim for compensation with the rideshare company if you were injured in an accident that was caused by your rideshare driver.
 When you are injured as a passenger in a rideshare vehicle, who was at fault in the collision does not affect your right to assert a claim.

 Know your rights.
 Contact our law firm.
 We can demand justice for you.